• Skip to primary navigation

 • Generously drizzle olive oil on parchment paper.
 Place cooked potatoes on the sheet pan leaving plenty of room between each potato.

-• With a potato masher, gently press down each potato until it slightly mashes, rotate the potato masher 90 degrees and mash again.
-Brush the tops of each crushed potato with more olive oil.
+• With a potato masher, gently press down each potato until it slightly mashes, rotate the potato masher 90 degrees and mash again if needed.
+Drizzle the top of each crushed potato with more olive oil.
 Sprinkle potatoes with salt, pepper and fresh chopped rosemary.

 • Bake for 20-25 minutes until golden brown.
-Remove and add cheddar cheese if desired.
+Remove and add cheddar cheese if desired and return to the oven for 5 minutes.

 Barbara’s Tips + Notes